TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   resulting in two vectors of the same lengths (say `ht` and `wt`) with measurements for a given individual at the same index position (so the height for the i-th individual would be `ht[i]` and that person's weight would be `wt[i]`).
+That is, these data are 'paired'.
 We may think that there may be a relationship between height and weight (e.g. that the taller someone is, perhaps the heavier they tend to be), and wish to test this idea.
-To do so, we could look for a 'correlation' between our variables.
+To do so,
+  we could look for a 'correlation' between our variables.
 The best known measure of correlation is Pearson's correlation.
 The value of Pearson's correlation can range between 1 (signaling a perfect positive correlation: whenever `ht` goes up, `wt` is guaranteed to go up as well) and -1 (signaling perfect negative correlation: whenever `ht` goes up, `wt` goes down).
 For two variables that are not associated with one another, Pearson's correlation within samples from the population will tend towards zero (may not be zero due to random fluctuation in the dataset due to random sampling).

-Pearson tests for (and assumes) a linear relationship between the two variables.
+Pearson assumes a linear relationship between the two variables, although it can produce significant p-values for non-linear relationships as long as they are primarily monotonic.
+The squared magnitude of Pearson's correlation describes the percentage of total variance in the variables that can be explained by a linear relationship with the other variables.
 The test assumes the individuals on whom both variables are being measured are randomly drawn from the population for which you want to make inferences (here, we are making inferences about the correlation of the variables in a population of interest).
-The test also assumes that observations are are either normally distributed (for smaller samples) or are identically distributed (when sample sizes are large enough to invoke the CLT, which, as usual, depends on how far from normal the original population is, but typically 30 observations are considered adequate).
+The test also assumes that observations are are either normally distributed (for smaller samples) which is relaxed to the assumption that the the observed values of each variable are identically distributed when sample sizes are large enough to invoke the CLT.
+  As usual, how large is large enough depends on how far from normal the variable distributions in the original population are, but typically 30 observations are considered adequate.

 Pearson's test is defined in terms of 'sums-of-squares' so the results are relatively sensitive to outliers.
 However, for continuous variables without